 With no plans to return to TV, Jenny spends her free time doing what she loves: cooking and sharing her healthy recipes and cooking videos at JennyCanCook.com and on YouTube where millions of people from all over the world are enjoying her easy recipes and wildly popular videos.
 “Giving back doesn’t have to be monetary,” says Jenny.
 “I’m blessed that I can give that way but I also give by sharing my love of cooking.
 I’m rewarded just knowing that my efforts are motivating more people to cook at home and ultimately enjoy better health.”

-Jenny Jones resides in Los Angeles with her companion of over 30 years.
+Jenny lives in Los Angeles with her husband.

 (To download a free .pdf copy of Jenny’s biography, click here)